 #10 Experiential learning

-The last but certainly not the least of the college tips for veterans is valuing hands-on, experiential learning.
-Hands-on learning is important for students to learn and apply their learnings in their work.
+The last but certainly not the least of the college tips for veterans who desire to attend college is valuing hands-on, experiential learning.
+Hands-on learning is important for students to learn and apply their learning in their work.
 That is the real key to their success.
-For this reason, they need to select schools that offer hands-on learning opportunities and more internships for veterans so that they can train to get into the workforce easily.
-They learn to translate their military experience to benefit them in a private sector role and show potential employers that they are capable of being successful in a civilian work environment.
+For this reason, they need to select schools and attend classes that offer hands-on learning opportunities and more internships for veterans.

-Leading colleges are dedicated to helping veterans and active service members pursue a college education.
-All prospective students need to do is research out to advisors and ask for more information.
+Leading colleges are dedicated to helping veterans and active members of the military pursue a college education.
+All prospective students need to do is reach out to higher education advisors and ask for more information.

 Sources: